guffre/guffre.github.io/_posts/2023-04-23-Logging-SSH-Passwords.md

+Let's create a PAM module and an NSS module that complement each other and allow you to log plaintext passwords with any version of OpenSSH.

-# SSH Logging
+# Background

 The code for this project can be [found here](https://github.com/guffre/ssh_honeypot), and it will log both the username and password of SSH login attempts.

-# Background

 The starting point of this project is "I want to log what passwords my ssh server is receiving".
 I will breakdown all the steps involved, starting with what components you will need and why.